-- 1.12 The outcomes of the scoping elements introduced through steps 1-4 above has been presented under a series of SA themes, as follows:
+- 1.5.1 The outcomes of the scoping elements introduced through steps 1-4 above have been presented under a series of SA themes, as follows:

 - Housing

 - Health and wellbeing

 - Green space and culture

 - Community safety

 - Social capital

 - Biodiversity

 - Built and natural heritage

 - Natural resources

 - Waste

 - Energy

 - Transport and accessibility

 - Employment, economy and infrastructure

-- 1.13 The selected SA themes incorporate the 'SEA topics' suggested by Annex I(f) of the SEA Directive.
+- 1.5.2 The selected SA themes incorporate the 'SEA topics' suggested by Annex I(f) of the SEA Directive.
 These were refined to reflect a broad understanding of the anticipated scope of plan effects.
 It is intended that presenting the scoping information under these themes will help enable the reader to easily locate the information of greatest interest to them.

-Once agreed (i.e. subsequent to the current consultation), the suggested scope presented under the twelve themes will provide a methodological 'framework' for the assessment of the draft plan and alternatives.
+- 1.5.3 The scope of the Plan has been consulted upon, and the key issues are presented under thesetwelve themes, which provide a methodological 'framework' for the assessment of the draft plan and alternatives.
 The discussion of the scoping information under each SA theme is presented in Sections 2 to 13.